pixeltech42/PTorrent/README.md

 #PTorrent Search Mate
-PTorrent Search Mate helps users to search for torrents and send them to PTorrent Lite/Pro, for downloading.
+With PTorrent Search Mate you can search for torrents and send them to PTorrent Lite/Pro, for downloading.
 Earlier, this search was available inside PTorrent Lite/Pro.
 But it had to be removed from PTorrent Lite/Pro to comply with google developer policy.

-PTorrent Search Mate Download link: <a href='https://github.com/pixeltech42/TorrentSearchMate/raw/master/com.pixeltech.ptorrent.searchmate.release-1.0-b1.apk'> PTorrent Search Mate </a>
+Download link: <a href='https://github.com/pixeltech42/TorrentSearchMate/raw/master/com.pixeltech.ptorrent.searchmate.release-1.0-b1.apk'> PTorrent Search Mate </a>

 #PTorrent Lite/Pro